magarpratik/magarpratik.github.io/README.md

 ## Employment

 **Kinetic (_Feb 2022 - Present_)**
-- Developed APIs to facilitate migration of legacy applications to the cloud
+- Developed APIs for migrating legacy applications to the cloud
 - Implemented payment refunds and cancellations for an internal payment system

 ## Education